Skip to content

 Hungary is located in the centre of Eastern Europe.
 The country has a distinctive culture that differentiates it from other Eastern European countries.
 However, it still shares some similarities with neighbouring cultures.

-The capital city of Hungary, Budapest has a 19th-century architectural style.
+The capital city of Hungary, Budapest, features 19th-century architecture.
 This makes Budapest one of the top Romantic cities in Europe.
-The buildings in the city are known for having lots of details on them.
+The buildings in the city are known for their intricate details.

-Neo-Gothic and Art Nouveau architecture drips with details—Hungary’s parliament building is one example of Hungary’s symbolic architecture.
+Neo-Gothic and Art Nouveau architecture drips with detail—Hungary’s Parliament Building is one example of Hungary’s symbolic architecture.
 Even less officious buildings, like the Great Market Hall, glow with the beauty of past centuries.

-Other than Budapest, Hungary has different cities that are worth exploring.
-These include Pecs, famous for its Roman archaeological sites, and Lake Balaton, Hungary’s most popular resort area.
-Hungary’s castles from medieval strongholds to castles built for temporary use provide the opportunity to see even more of this country.
+Aside from Budapest, Hungary has other cities worth exploring.
+These include Pécs, famous for its Roman archaeological sites, and Lake Balaton, Hungary’s most popular resort area.
+Hungary’s castles, from medieval strongholds to temporary structures, offer opportunities to see even more of this country.

 Romania